 Project Access Nashville links uninsured residents of Davidson County to a network of some 35 primary health, dental, mental health and substance abuse clinics that serve patients based on their ability to pay.
 The Project Access Nashville provider network provides an array of primary care services to the uninsured, which include disease management, treatment of acute episodic conditions, and access to pharmacy services, specialty care, and transportation to medical appointments.

-The Sexually Transmitted Disease Testing program provides examination and treatment for persons who suspect they have a sexually transmitted disease such as gonorrhea, syphilis, chlamydia, and herpes.
+The Sexual Health Center provides examination and treatment for persons who suspect they have a sexually transmitted disease such as gonorrhea, syphilis, chlamydia, and herpes.
 The cost of a voluntary examination is based on family income.
 However, there is a $10 minimum fee for service.